 Tested by about 40 practitioners, it is based on best practice and similar tools in use.
 The tool alerts supervising consultants when a staff member needs extra support for paediatric prescribing.

-For more information and to download the tool, including scenarios, assessor's sheet and teaching presentation, go to the paediatric prescribing tool page.
+More information and download tool - including scenarios, assessor's sheet and teaching presentation